Who We Are

 1. Specialization in neck surgery only

-Like anything else in life, practice makes perfect, and those physicians who specialize in a specific niche — like focusing only on neck surgery and nothing else — will tend to become more proficient than another surgeon who treats the entire spine along with brain tumors.
-Simply put, the neck specialist will likely do twice as many neck surgeries in a given year than another generalist spine surgeon who does both low back surgery and neck surgery.
+Like anything else in life, practice makes perfect, and those physicians who specialize in a specific niche — like focusing only on back and neck surgery and nothing else — will tend to become more proficient than another surgeon who treats other leg or arm problems, or brain tumors.
+Over the course of a year, Dr. Jatana will likely do twice as many back and neck surgeries compared to a general orthopedic surgeon or a neurosurgeon who spends half their time doing brain tumors or head trauma in an emergency room.

 2. Fellowship training